Recreational Areas and Activities

-The United States is filled with nationally- and state-designated recreational areas—places of special natural, cultural, or historic significance that have been set aside for their protection and for your enjoyment.
+The United States is filled with nationally- and state-designated recreational areas.
+These places have special natural, cultural, or historic significance.
 They offer a variety of activities, and many are free.

 - Marine Sanctuaries - Enjoy the beauty and variety of marine life, and the cultural significance of shipwrecks, at 14 marine protected areas in the oceans and Great Lakes.
 Most permit recreational fishing, diving, surfing, swimming, and kayaking.

-- National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats, home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
-Find a wildlife refuge near you by zip code or state.
+- National Wildlife Refuges - You can hunt, fish, and observe nature at these protected habitats.
+They’re home to more than 700 species of birds, 220 species of mammals, 250 reptile and amphibian species and more than 1,000 species of fish.
+Find a wildlife refuge near you.

 - State and Territorial Fish and Wildlife Offices - Use this list to find more protected areas by state.

-- State Tourism Offices - State tourism offices can help you with all aspects of your visit, with information about upcoming festivals and events, museums and landmarks, restaurants, lodging, and more.
+- State Tourism Offices - State tourism offices can help you with all aspects of your visit.
+They have information about festivals and events, museums and landmarks, restaurants, lodging, and more.

 Do you have a question?